striezel/copy-file-stats/README.md

 The program expects three parameters: path to the source directory and path of the destination directory, in that order.
-Third parameter should be either --dry-run or --force, depending on whether you just want to show, what would be changed or whether you want to perform those changes.
+Third parameter should be either `--dry-run` or `--force`, depending on whether you just want to show, what would be changed or whether you want to perform those changes.

 After copy-file-stats is done, files in the destination directory will have the same owner and permissions as the corresponding files in the source directory.